Strategy (game theory): Illustration

-Note that in equilibrium, the kicker kicks to their best side only 1/3 of the time.
+In equilibrium, the kicker kicks to their best side only 1/3 of the time.
 That is because the goalie is guarding that side more.
-Also note that in equilibrium, the kicker is indifferent which way they kick, but for it to be an equilibrium they must choose exactly 1/3 probability.
+Also, in equilibrium, the kicker is indifferent which way they kick, but for it to be an equilibrium they must choose exactly 1/3 probability.

 Chiappori, Levitt, and Groseclose try to measure how important it is for the kicker to kick to their favored side, add center kicks, etc., and look at how professional players actually behave.
 They find that they do randomize, and that kickers kick to their favored side 45% of the time and goalies lean to that side 57% of the time.
 Their article is well-known as an example of how people in real life use mixed strategies.

 Significance

 In his famous paper, John Forbes Nash proved that there is an equilibrium for every finite game.
 One can divide Nash equilibria into two types.
 Pure strategy Nash equilibria are Nash equilibria where all players are playing pure strategies.
 Mixed strategy Nash equilibria are equilibria where at least one player is playing a mixed strategy.
 While Nash proved that every finite game has a Nash equilibrium, not all have pure strategy Nash equilibria.
 For an example of a game that does not have a Nash equilibrium in pure strategies, see Matching pennies.
-However, many games do have pure strategy Nash equilibria (e.g. the Coordination game, the Prisoner's dilemma, the Stag hunt).
+However, many games do have pure strategy Nash equilibria (e.g., the Coordination game, the Prisoner's dilemma, the Stag hunt).
 Further, games can have both pure strategy and mixed strategy equilibria.
 An easy example is the pure coordination game, where in addition to the pure strategies (A,A) and (B,B) a mixed equilibrium exists in which both players play either strategy with probability 1/2.